DysthymiaDemon/ICT2504C-Full-Stack-Secured-Development/Not Quiz/Tutorial/topic1_topic2_learning_app_walkthrough.md

 ## Code Cell 14 - Topic 2 `DELETE /tutorial/:id` (Delete by ID)

+**Brief writeup**
+- This completes CRUD by deleting a record and confirms result handling for both success and missing targets.

+**Tip**
+- Log delete outcomes during testing to verify you are deleting the intended record only.

 ```js
 router.delete("/:id", async (req, res) => {
     let id = req.params.id;